Chiba 4th district

-Chiba 4th district is a constituency of the House of Representatives in the Diet of Japan.
-It is located in the city of Funabashi in Western Chiba.
+Chiba 4th district is a constituency of the House of Representatives in the Diet of Japan, located in Western Chiba.
 As of 2016, 459,431 eligible voters were registered in the district.
 In the 2009 and 2012 general elections, the district had the lowest electoral weight throughout Japan at more than two times as many voters as the district with the highest electoral weight, Kōchi-3rd.

+Former Prime Minister Yoshihiko Noda represented Chiba 4th district from 2000 until 2024 when he transferred to the newly established Chiba 14th district.
+Noda initially lost as a candidate for the New Frontier Party by 105 votes to Liberal Democrat Shōichi Tanaka in 1996.
+Amid the LDP landslide in 2012 that returned them into power, then-PM Noda became a rare DPJ politician who actually increased his share of vote in his constituency.

+Before resdistricting, the electoral district covered the city of Funabashi.
+After 2022 it comprises a part of Funabashi and a part of Ichikawa.
+Areas of Funabashi that had previously belonged to the 4th were moved to the new 14th district.

 Before the electoral reform of 1994, Funabashi was part of Chiba 1st district where four Representatives had been elected by single non-transferable vote.

-Former Prime Minister Yoshihiko Noda has represented Chiba 4th district since 2000 after initially losing it as a candidate for the New Frontier Party by 105 votes to Liberal Democrat Shōichi Tanaka in 1996.
-Amid the LDP landslide in 2012 that returned them into power, then-PM Noda became a rare DPJ politician who actually increased his share of vote in his constituency.